pmpinson/budgeto/README.md

-An update to test bamboo / jira integration
+An update to test bamboo / jira integration with jira id in commit

 # budgeto